 3. A United States of Europe

-2018 presents a unique political opportunity for countries within the euro area to forge closer ties and perhaps embark upon a political journey that will end with the creation of a ‘United States of Europe’.
-In fact, European politicians may embark on a treaty change that leads to increased mutualisation of debts and sharing of risks.
+It’s possible that countries within the euro area could be about to forge closer ties and embark on a political journey that ends with the creation of a United States of Europe.
+One possible next step is a treaty change that leads to increased mutualization of debts and sharing of risks.

 4. Another UK political turnaround

 A political turnaround in the UK is yet to happen but the event risk there is heating up over the customs unions and will come to a head in the coming months.

 It’s too early for Bitcoin to start impacting other asset markets.
 However, it is already affecting demand for energy.
 That could prolong surging demand for coal.

 6. Housing market decline = rate cuts